Management and Staff

 From daily office operations to performances, Shakespeare Dallas relies on a small but dynamic staff to keep things rolling.
 Get to know the staff members who are working hard behind the scenes to deliver an exciting new season of Shakespeare on stage:

 Raphael Parry, Executive & Artistic Director

 Noted director and actor Raphael Parry has been with Shakespeare Dallas since 2002.
 In January 2008, Mr. Parry assumed the role of Executive & Artistic Director of Shakespeare Dallas.
-During his tenure at Shakespeare Dallas, he has directed King Lear, Tartuffe, Complete Works of William Shakespeare (abridged), Pericles, Twelfth Night, Cyrano de Bergerac, The Two Gentlemen of Verona, The Taming of the Shrew, Othello, Romeo & Juliet, The Tempest, The Winter’s Tale, The Comedy of Errors, Hamlet and a world premiere adaptation of Henry IV Parts 1 and 2.
-He most recently played the role of Enobarbus in Antony and Cleopatra.
+During his tenure at Shakespeare Dallas, he has directed The Merry Wives of Windsor, King Lear, Tartuffe, Complete Works of William Shakespeare (abridged), Pericles, Twelfth Night, Cyrano de Bergerac, The Two Gentlemen of Verona, The Taming of the Shrew, Othello, Romeo & Juliet, The Tempest, The Winter’s Tale, The Comedy of Errors, Hamlet and a world premiere adaptation of Henry IV Parts 1 and 2.
+He most recently played the title role in Titus Andronicus.

 Before serving in his current role as Executive & Artistic Director and his former role as Producing Artistic Director, Raphael was a guest artist and directed Macbeth and A Midsummer Night’s Dream.
 He also acted in Shakespeare Dallas productions from 1984 including Twelfth Night, Richard III, The Merry Wives of Windsor, and King Lear.